 Being on the lock screen is a massive responsibility.
 Glance takes this very seriously and ensures that anything that goes onto the lock screen is privacy compliant and meets high aesthetic standards.
 Glance content and experiences are not consumer-generated but rather curated through partnerships with premium and trusted developers or media companies.
 In fact, we intend to launch the Glance Developer Platform that will bring developers immense opportunities to create premium experiences for consumers.

 How is Glance Monetized?

+In the US, monetization on the lock screen surface will be primarily driven by the Space that a consumer chooses to consume at any moment.
+For example, consumers can pay a subscription fee for premium news wraps by a major publisher arriving every morning on their lock screens; or they could choose to buy products from merchants when the product drop of the day surfaces on the lock screen.
 Glance is a smart surface, not an ads platform.
-Glance has no intention to show ads on the lock screen surface.
-In the US, monetization on the lock screen surface will be primarily driven by the Space that a consumer chooses to consume at any moment.
-For example, consumers can pay a subscription fee for premium news wraps by a major publisher arriving every morning on their lock screens; or, they could choose to buy products from merchants when the product drop of the day surfaces on the lock screen.
+We do not intend to show ads on the lock screen surface.